-What does an Amara Plus Team include:
+What does an Amara Plus or Community Team include:

 - Access to our Multi-Award Winning Captioning and Subtitling Editor.
 This means that once your auto-captions are delivered to your private or public team, you can view, edit and refine the captions yourself, thus ensuring the quality of your captions and customize them for your specific needs or videos.

 - Access to a Private or Public Team Workspace, where you can collaborate with your own team members on creating or editing your captions and subtitles.

 By having access to an Amara Plus or Community Team Workspace and Editor, as well as being able to self-order automatic captions, will increase your work efficiency and ensure a high-quality result for your video captions.

 Another point about the majority of auto-caption tools out there today, is that they mostly offer English automatic captions.
 At the moment, we at Amara also offer English automatic captions, but with Brazilian Portuguese, Spanish, German and French coming soon!

 Signing up for an Amara Plus or Community Team and ordering automatic English captions is straightforward, user-friendly and fun.
 Reach out to our awesome Customer Support and Advocacy Team if you’d like to know more about our new product and how you can take advantage of our Early Adopter Program!